AI Statistics for Non-Majors

 Lessons covered: CRUD, UI components, state management, event handling, asynchronous, framework-based requests.

-Key Topic: Requests for improving and structuring existing code.
+Core Topic: Requests for improving and structuring existing code.

-Key Theme: Ensuring quality through test automation.
+Core Topic: Ensuring quality through test automation.

 Lessons covered: JS↔TS, Python 2↔3, Java↔Kotlin, jQuery↔React, REST↔GraphQL, SQL↔NoSQL.

-Lessons covered: Code explanation, complex logic interpretation, complexity analysis, security issues, and debugging log automation.
+Classes covered: Code explanation, complex logic interpretation, complexity analysis, security issues, and debugging log automation.

-thought Key Topic: Applying consistent code styles.
+Key Topic: Applying consistent code styles.

 Lessons covered: ESLint, PEP8, Prettier, custom rules, semicolon/indentation conventions.

-thought Key Theme: Project-based prompt utilization.
+Core Theme: Project-based prompt utilization.

-Core Topics: Data Preprocessing, Analysis, and Visualization.
+Core Topic: Data Preprocessing, Analysis, and Visualization.

-Lessons covered: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, and log analysis automation.
+Classes covered: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, and log analysis automation.

-Key Topic: Infrastructure code automation through AI.
+Core Topic: Infrastructure code automation through AI.

 Lessons covered: Dockerfile, Kubernetes manifests, CI/CD pipelines, Terraform/CDK, server configuration files.

-Key Topics: Security vulnerabilities and quality assurance.
+Core Topic: Security vulnerabilities and quality assurance.

 Lessons covered: Vulnerability scanning, static analysis, API key management, load testing, security log automation.